johnmccallig/receivablesSum/README.md

 node.js and npm (https://nodejs.org/en/download/)
 ganache-cli (use npm to install - % npm install -g ganache-cli)

-The [web3](https://web3py.readthedocs.io/en/v5/)python package is required in the python environment.
+The [web3](https://web3py.readthedocs.io/en/v5/) python package is required in the python environment.

-The solidity smart contract is compiled with [remix] (https://remix.ethereum.org/) solc version 0.4.26 The compiled ABI and bytecode is hard-coded into the python client.
+The solidity smart contract is compiled with [remix](https://remix.ethereum.org/) solc version 0.4.26 The compiled ABI and bytecode is hard-coded into the python client.

 Start ganache with n+1 accounts in a terminal window